 The DIME method gives a much clearer picture of how much life insurance you should get — but once again, there's no accounting for your savings and investments.
 This option also isn't good for factoring in the value of the work performed by a stay-at-home parent.

 To find the clearest possible amount of life insurance that will cover your family’s needs, start with the DIME method.
-Then, think about a few additional considerations:
+Then, think about a few additional factors.

 Child care.
 A stay-at-home parent provides child care for $0, and replacing that care can be costly if one parent dies.
 Do some research on what local child care providers charge, to get an idea of the costs.
 Also, consider any expenses for your children’s specific needs — such as if they have ongoing or chronic conditions.